 THE HEMP ON TOAST STORY

-All Hemp On Toast fibres are organic, meaning no harmful herbicides or pesticides used in their production.
-Hemp uses 20% of the amount of water needed to grow the average cotton crop.
-With ever increasing demands on fresh water reserves globally, this makes hemp not just an environmentally friendly choice but a social one too.
+Hemp takes only 20% of the amount of water needed to grow the average cotton crop.
+With ever increasing demands on fresh water reserves globally, hemp is not just an environmentally friendly choice but a social one too.

-Core dyes are listed below but I am also continuously exploring all the thousands of other plants that are out there and documenting the experiments.
+See the swatch of core dyes below.
+I am also continuously exploring all the thousands of other plants that are out there and documenting my experiments.
 If you're feeling a creative urge to co-create something unique for yourself in hemp, check out the news page for inspiration.

 Sourcing onion skins is a community effort!
 I go to Norwich Market every Monday morning to pick up onion skins from the lovely Ana at Cocina Mia.
 As well as that there are a host of dedicated onion skin collectors – friends and family scattered around Norwich and the country.

 Collecting pomegranate skins is another unique community effort: part of Hemp On Toast is the conversations and friendships that begin through efforts to collect waste plant sources like discarded pomegranate skins.
 There’s a growing number of pomegranate skin collectors in Norwich.